ptds2021/websiteG4/Website_G4_Directory/content/post/package/index.md

 ---

-"NastyR" package creates tools to analyze industrial data.
+"NSPC" package creates tools to analyze industrial data.
 Its aim is to provide support for industrial quality control analysis.

 It is made of 4 functions/functionalities: